Market Pair Rank

 - Absence of significant price discrepancies across CMC-supported exchanges

-- The asset is traded on at least three non-decentralized exchanges that possess a number of the following attributes:
+- The asset is traded on at least three exchanges that possess a number of the following attributes:

 - Publishes granular API endpoints

 - Active product development and communication from the team